bwsw/cloudstack-ui/docs/source/CSUI-Accounts.rst

 By clicking "Create" |create icon| in the bottom-right corner you will open a form where the following fields should be completed:

-.. note:: Required fields are marked with asterisks (*).
+.. note:: Required fields are marked with an asterisk (*).

 - Name * - Enter any desired login ID for the account name.
 It should be unique within the domain.
 - Email * - Enter the accounts email address.